 Al Aziziyah Station

-The last station in the Gold Line is the stop for people who want to get to Villaggio Mall and The Torch.
+The last station on the Gold Line is the stop for people who want to get to Villaggio Mall and The Torch.
 If you want to get to Hyatt Plaza and Aspire Park, take Exit 2 and board the M313 Metrolink.

-The last station of Green Line on the west side stops in front of the Mall of Qatar.
+The last station of the Green Line on the west side stops in front of the Mall of Qatar.
 There is a covered walkway connecting the Metro exit with the mall entrance.